Te Pāti Māori: Hate Speech Task Force, 2021

 In June 2021, Te Pāti Māori called for a joint task force between the New Zealand Security Intelligence Service and New Zealand Police targeting right-wing extremists and rising anti-Māori hate speech in response to a YouTube video featuring a masked man calling for the slaughter of Māori and for a civil war.
 The video was later removed by YouTube for a breach of its community guidelines.
 In a tweet, the party said that the video contained threats against its MPs, marae and Māori.
 Police arrested a man after receiving multiple complaints about the video and a day after Te Pāti Māori laid a complaint with the Independent Police Conduct Authority (IPCA).
 A 44-year-old male was charged with making an objectionable publication.

 In the complaint to the IPCA, the party accused the police of having double standards when dealing with death threats made against Pākehā and Māori.
 It compared the police's response to the video with the treatment of those who made death threats against National MP Simeon Brown.
 Party co-leader Debbie Ngarewa-Packer stated, "Communication and response time was inadequate, the police have continued to minimise the nature of the threat against us and our people".

+Racial discrimination

+On 29 August 2023, Te Pāti Māori made a series of tweets apologising to refugee and migrant communities for "harmful narratives" of "xenophobia and racism" on their official party website.
+Te Pāti Māori said they had removed words for their website and was rewriting policy documents.
+An example of policy rewriting included the "Indigenous First" framework in the party's Whānau Build policy.
+The policy indicated the intent to place Māori housing needs before all others.
+In 2022, Te Pāti Māori also removed a reference from its sports policy that said Māori genetic makeup was stronger than others.
+The now removed statement read, "It is a known fact that Māori genetic makeup is stronger than others."

+Whaitiri joins party

+On 3 May 2023, sitting minister Meka Whaitiri announced that she had left the Labour Party to join Te Pāti Māori.
+Speaker of the House Adrian Rurawhe confirmed that Whaitiri would serve the remainder of her 2020–2023 term as an independent member of Parliament under standing order 35(5), which avoids invoking the "waka-jumping" provisions of the Electoral (Integrity) Amendment Act 2018.
+Whaitiri does not sit with her party in Parliament.
+She will recontest the Ikaroa-Rāwhiti electorate as a Māori Party candidate.

+On 10 May, Ngarewa-Packer and Waititi held a haka (dance) during Parliamentary proceedings to welcome Whaitiri to the Māori Party.
+In response, Rurawhe ordered Ngarewa-Packer and Waititi to leave Parliament since they had not obtained the permission of the Speaker or other parliamentary parties to hold the haka.

+Name change

+The party registered its new name, Te Pāti Māori, with the Electoral Commission on 12 July 2023, replacing its previous name, the Māori Party.